 Now, over to you!

-I challenge you to implement as many of these tips over time as you can and enjoy the results!
+I challenge you to implement as many of these tips over time as you can so you can enjoy the results.

 Which strategy from this guide will you try first?